Alden Mitchell

 Jamie has negotiated and managed long-term media rights agreements with every major U.S. broadcast outlet and partnered with professional sports leagues, professional sports teams, and governmental agencies to organize and host large-scale sporting events including NCAA March Madness, the Rose Bowl, and the College Football Playoff.
 He also has led collegiate sports conference expansion and international business development in global markets and served on the NCAA Men’s Basketball Committee.
 A recognized leader in Diversity, Equity, and Inclusion in sports, he developed the Pac-12/Southwest Athletic Conference Legacy Series in partnership with the Equal Justice Initiative.
 He also designed and implemented the first collegiate conference sustainability program in the U.S. while at the Pac-12.

 Jamie was named to Sports Business Journal’s “Forty Under 40” list.
-He regularly lectures on sports business at the Stanford Graduate School of Business and the Haas School of Business at UC Berkeley, and he sits on multiple boards, including the Green Sports Alliance, the San Jose Sports Authority, and the Positive Coaching Alliance National Advisory Board.
+He regularly lectures on sports business at the Stanford Graduate School of Business and the Haas School of Business at UC Berkeley, and he sits on multiple boards, including the Green Sports Alliance, the Positive Coaching Alliance Leadership Council, and the Hvar Field School (Croatia) Advisory Board and previously served on the Lott Impact Trophy and San Jose Sports Authority boards.

 A native of Eugene, Oregon, Jamie is a graduate of Stanford and the Stanford University Graduate School of Business and resides in Millbrae, California with his wife Karen and their two sons, Max and Lucas.